List of active Brazilian Navy ships

-This is a list of active Brazilian Navy ships.
-The Navy has approximately 63 ships in commission, including 10 major surface combatants, 5 submarines, 1 helicopter carrier, 4 amphibious warfare vessels and 23 auxiliary ships.
-This list presents only the major combatant and auxiliary vessels in active service and in construction.
-The Navy also operates dozens of diverse vessels including for research, inshore and fast interdiction duties, while accumulating coastguard and river guard roles.
+This is a list of Brazilian Navy ships as of 2026.
+The Navy has approximately 70 ships in commission or in construction, including 10 major surface combatants, 6 submarines, 1 helicopter carrier, 3 amphibious warfare vessels and 23 OPVs.
+This list presents only the major combatant and auxiliary vessels in active service and in construction, as the Navy also operates dozens of diverse vessels including for inshore and fast interdiction duties, while accumulating coastguard and river guard roles.